vmware-tanzu/tanzu-framework/docs/cli/style_guide.md

 ### Animation

 * Deactivate if stdout is not an interactive terminal
-  * The component library can provide this check pending resolution of issue #369
+  * The component library can provide this check

 ### Symbols / Emojis

 * Currently no standards or guidance
 * Recommendation is to discuss plans for emoji/symbol use with SIG
 * Deactivate if stdout is not an interactive terminal
-  * The component library can provide this check pending resolution of issue #369
+  * The component library can provide this check

 ### Components - Output